 But what if you believe that the issue is so indisputable that there can only one possible Christian faith-based policy stance?
 Abortion is the quintessential example of this objection as many people see this issue through a lens of moral certainty.
 Here the will of the people is irrelevant for many.
 Restricting abortions through restrictive legislative action is the only acceptable outcome.

-Yet other paths can reach the same destination.
+Yet differing paths can reach the same destination.
 Other legislative actions like child allowances, a love-your-neighbor move, offers the possibility of reducing abortions on a scale roughly equal to that expected from restrictive actions like the repeal of Roe.
 Here are two paths, each yielding similar outcomes in the protection of the unborn child.
 Yet each promoted very differently in the public square, especially with respect to its connection with Christian faith.
 Makes you wonder whether it’s a Bible-is-the-final-word issue or my political-perspective-is-the-final-word.

 “Most of us are not really approaching the subject [scriptures] in order to find out what Christianity says: we are approaching it [them] in the hope of finding support from Christianity for the views of our own party.” ― C.S.
 Lewis Mere Christianity